mjnf/cocos-creator-physics/README.md

 3. Add a MatterWorld component to your root

-4. Add Rigidbody component to yours objects in stage.
+4. Add to that a Rigidbody component to yours objects with collider.

 ### About